Skip to content

 Volume crossover: polymer

-For polymer parts, FDM is cheapest at 1–10 units.
+For polymer parts, FDM is typically the lowest-cost option at 1–10 units.
 SLS/MJF becomes competitive at 50+ units because build-plate packing amortizes machine time.
 Above 500 units, evaluate injection molding.

 Pro Tip